-As of June 30, 2003, in contemplation of the 2004 True-Up Proceeding, the Company has recorded a regulatory asset of \$2.5 billion representing the estimated future recovery of previously incurred costs.
-This estimated recovery is based upon current projections of the market value of the Company's Texas generation assets to be covered by the 2004 True-Up Proceeding calculations.
+As of September 30, 2003, in contemplation of the 2004 True-Up Proceeding, the Company has recorded, in addition to the ECOM amounts described above, a regulatory asset of \$2.5 billion representing the estimated future recovery of previously incurred costs.
+This estimated recovery is based upon current projections of the market value of the CenterPoint Energy's Texas generation assets to be covered by the 2004 True-Up Proceeding calculations.
 This estimated recovery amount includes: